KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-WhisperGPT by Nikro](https://github.com/Nikro/MMM-WhisperGPT)